Celebrating Eleven Years Online...!

 What is NC?
 It simply means Numerically Controlled... in other words, computerized cutting.

-The NC cutting files allow plasma or abrasive water jet cutting of all the parts – including hull plates, transoms, seats and WT compartments.
-The result is that construction is very quick since a mould or building jig is not required.
+The NC cutting files allow plasma or abrasive water jet cutting of all the parts including hull plates, transoms, seats and WT compartments.
+The result is that a mould or building jig is not required, and construction is very quickly accomplished.
 Using this method, I completed all the metal fabrication on the 8' aluminum pram in 4 days, complete with welded-on fittings.

 Why is it so quick to build?
-There is no time spent planning, nor lofting, nor spiling of shapes, nor cutting, nor worrying about any of those things!
+With NC cutting there is no time spent planning, nor lofting, nor spiling of shapes, nor cutting, nor is there any time spent worrying about any of those things!

 When we built the 8 foot pram, to begin we simply placed the bottom sheet onto two saw horses, pushed the middle down, fit the side pieces and transoms to it, and tacked it all together.
 The basic hull plates and transoms were assembled in a matter of hours.